Deathnetworks/Trinity/README.md

 * Monk Mantra of Healing now used when low on health

-* Simpler monk Manta spam logic
+* Simpler monk Mantra spam logic

 * Fixed Wizard Storm Armor casting every 15 seconds

 * TrinityTownRun added 2 attributes.
-Usage: <TrinityTownRun questId="1" minFreeBagSlots="10" minDurabilityPercent="50" /> - makes it easy to put at the start o
+Usage: <TrinityTownRun questId="1" minFreeBagSlots="10" minDurabilityPercent="50" /> - makes it easy to put at the start of a profile

-* Added gems to item reports
+* Added diamond gems to item reports

-* Fixed IndexOutOfRange exception for Diamonds

 * Diamonds are now picked up according to the UI options (instead of Amethyst+Diamonds)